One day in 2013, my buddy Monterio and I were lifting weights at the gym.

 For the next few years, every time my body had a minor setback, I remembered Monterio's ominous words.

 Knee hurting after a run?
 “There you go - old age!”

 Legs stiff from sitting all day?
 “I’m turning into my dad!”

 Despite these minor setbacks, I stayed focused on living healthy.
-Beyond lifting weights, I continued to soak up information about physical activity and healthy dieting.
-New ideas turned into mini-experiments to see what worked for me.
+Beyond lifting weights, I continued to soak up information about physical activity and clean dieting.
+New ideas turned into mini-experiments to see what worked.
 While some ideas were quickly discarded, other suggestions produced positive results.
 The concepts that stuck around would turn into my healthy lifestyle philosophy - a set of principles that guide my everyday decisions.

 I recently turned the big 4-0.
-While I’m not happy about the increase in white hairs and unflattering wrinkles (can we please create filters for school pictures?), I'm happy to share that my friend’s prediction of my physical downfall was overblown.
+While I’m not happy about the increase in white hairs and unflattering wrinkles (can we please start filtering school pictures?), I'm happy to share that my friend’s prediction of my physical downfall was overblown.
 Not only does my body feel great, I would argue that my physique is as good as ever.

 Body aging is inevitable.

 Today we find ourselves facing an unprecedented healthcare crisis.